rackerlabs/technical-blog/_posts/2020-02-18-process-first-the-importance-of-business-process-reviews-for-salesforce-implementation.md

 ![]({% asset_path 2020-02-18-process-first-the-importance-of-business-process-reviews-for-salesforce-implementation/Picture1.png %})

-I've seen how things can quickly go askew when companies put the cart before the horse&mdash;by adopting a new technology tool without first clearly identifying what they want that technology to do, or what processes it will support.
+Things can quickly go askew when companies put the cart before the horse&mdash;by adopting a new technology tool without first clearly identifying what they want that technology to do, or what processes it will support.
 Too many businesses spend money to implement a new system as quickly as possible,